The Bachelor of Business Administration with a concentration in Healthcare

 The goal of the Bachelor of Business Administration with a concentration in Healthcare Management is to help you advance your business background while building your understanding of the healthcare industry, including the environment of care, performance improvement, risk assessment and managing diverse workforces in healthcare.
 The program will help you acquire a strong business background to address common legal and practical problems facing patients, their families, practitioners, care givers and society within the healthcare industry.
 Business fundamentals are approached from a Christian perspective and complemented by in-depth study and application of knowledge and skills focused on healthcare.
 As a graduate of this program you will become a valuable asset to your current organization and a more attractive candidate to any potential employer.

-The program length for the Bachelor of Business Administration with a concentration in Healthcare Management degree completion program is dependent upon the number of courses that must be completed online at Central Christian College.
+The program length for the Bachelor of Business Administration with a concentration in Healthcare Management degree program is dependent upon the number of courses that must be completed online at Central Christian College.
 Each three-credit course is six-weeks in length.
+The entire program may be completed online.

 The total program cost for the Bachelor of Business Administration with a concentration in Healthcare Management is dependent upon the number of courses transferred and required.
 The current tuition rate is $425 per credit.